WEB28/nodeintro/notes.md

 `npx gitignore node` => generates a `.gitignore` file for node (make sure to use `npx`, because it runs as an npm package from the terminal without installing it globally)

+`node <name of the file>` => runs the code inside the file named

+change scripts in the package.json to => "start": "start index.js"

+write the server in the index.js file